Yui (singer): Biography

-Early life

 Yui was born in Fukuoka, Japan.
-The Associated Press has reported that her full name is Yui Yoshioka.

 She grew up in a single-parent family, her father leaving her mother when she was three.
 Growing up, Yui asserted that she had always been close to music, as she would remember the beats from music she heard on the radio, and would be able to sing it.
 During elementary school, Yui thought she would like to become a singer.
 Self-described as shy and horrible at talking to others as a child, she would play outside by herself in mountains, rivers, by the sea and in rice paddies.

 During her third year in primary school, she was influenced by her mother to begin writing a journal of her feelings and tried to compose them into poems.
 By the time Yui attended high school, she began to write songs, thinking of that as being able to express herself little by little.
 While in high school, she worked part-time at a Chinese restaurant to help pay for tuition.
 Between music, school and work, however, she only had one or two hours of sleep, and believed she no longer had the time to realize her dreams of a music career.
 She subsequently became ill; however, it was at the hospital that she was overwhelmed with the desire to make music, and finally decided that school and music could not coexist.